 Rhode Island actively pursues people who may be guilty of child pornography.
 To catch internet child pornography, the police have a computer crime unit.
 They look into the file sharing sites that are often used for child pornography.
 Then, they identify an IP address and trace it back to the user.
 With a search warrant, the police can look through your computer and your data.
 They may be able to get your child pornography as well as a confession from you.

 If you want to fight a child pornography charge, you need help.
 You can’t do it alone.
-An experienced lawyer knows the Rhode Island child pornography laws.
+An experienced Rhode Island Child Pornography Defense Lawyer knows the Rhode Island child pornography laws.
 They can help you get a good outcome and can save you from severe penalties.